azaber1/Remembrance/README.md

 # Remembrance

-A simple Chrome extension to send different short reminders every hour
+A simple Chrome extension to send scheduled short reminders